jeontwikkeling-nl/ltisaas_client_api_php/docs/Api/DefaultApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$coursename = "coursename_example"; // string | The name of the course to be created
+$coursename = 'coursename_example'; // string | The name of the course to be created

 try {
     $result = $apiInstance->courseAdd($coursename);